isomerpages/moe-peicaisec/_announcements-3/Racial Harmony Day 2025.md

 <p>During recess, the interactive ethnic games booth was a popular attraction,
 where students enthusiastically participated in nostalgic games such as 5 Stones, Chapteh, and Congkak.
-Their enthusiasm and openness to explore reflected the heart of Racial Harmony Day: &nbsp;a celebration of shared experiences and cultural learning.</p>
+Their enthusiasm and openness to explore reflected the heart of Racial Harmony Day: a celebration of shared experiences and cultural learning.</p>
 <p>The commemoration would not have been possible without the dedication
 of our teachers and the wholehearted participation of our students.
 Together, they helped bring the theme “Our People, Our Tapestry” to life in meaningful